ericjrespinosa/IntroToGithub/motivation/motivation.md

   My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.

+  Name: Eric ericjr.espinosa@gmail.com
+  Motivation:
+    My motivation for participating in this training is gain new skills and knowledge and pursue a new career.

+    Learning Style: my learning style is auditory and being able to physically try the new task I am learning. intersting fact: I was a zipline tour guide for 3 months.